pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # schema encoding.
 character-set = "auto"

+# Assumes the input data are "strict" to speed up processing.
+# Implications of strict-format = true are:
+#  * in CSV, every value cannot contain literal new lines (U+000A and U+000D, or \r and \n) even
+#    when quoted, i.e. new lines are strictly used to separate rows.
+# Strict format allows Lightning to quickly locate split positions of a large file for parallel
+# processing.
+However, if the input data is not strict, it may split a valid data in half and
+# corrupt the result.
+# The default value is false for safety over speed.
+strict-format = false

+# If strict-format is true, Lightning will split large CSV files into multiple chunks to process in
+# parallel. max-region-size is the maximum size of each chunk after splitting.
+# max-region-size = 268_435_456 # Byte (default = 256 MB)

 # Configures how CSV files are parsed.
 [mydumper.csv]
 # Separator between fields, should be an ASCII character.